Contents On This Page

 3. Don’t neglect the nail plate and cuticle; make sure you take a few Jojoba oil for those regions.
 Perform a gentle massage on the nail and the cuticles, using the Jojoba oil.

 4. Make sure that you perform the massage lasts for at least 15 minutes so that the oil can adequately penetrate the nail region.

 5. Apply the oil frequently.
-A frequent application of the Jojoba oil helps the vitamin E to penetrate properly, and a proper penetration of the vitamin E leads to quality nails.
+A frequent application of the Jojoba oil helps the vitamin E to penetrate correctly, and a proper penetration of the vitamin E leads to quality nails.